How to Stay Organized While Traveling Internationally

 Travel Power Adapter

 Europe uses different plug types (C, E, F, G).
-Bring a universal adapter so all of your electronics work wherever you go.
-I really like this one with multiple USB-A & USB-C plug ins for charging multiple phones and other devices.
+Bring a Epicka universal adapter so all of your electronics work wherever you go.
+I really like this one with multiple USB-A & USB-C plug ins for charging multiple phones and other devices. (*paid link)

 Apple AirTag